 Sylvan Lake Trail is a 11.2 mile moderately trafficked out and back trail located near Roscoe, Montana that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 I would say the hike was more like 6 miles one way, according to our GPS and my hiking app.
 It was definitely a hard hike, especially if you are inexperienced.
 It is uphill the entire way with no flat spots or down hill until you get to the meadow, which is about 4 miles into it.
 Once you get to the lake, its amazing.
 We stayed 2 nights, the wind came up each night, but we lucked out with no rain.
 We caught some goldens.
 There were a few groups that hiked in for the day to fish, but we had the lake to ourselves the entire weekend alone each night.
 Over all, it was a nice trip and well worth the hard hike to get in there.
 The views were amazing!